 Symptom Patterns of Edema in Chinese Medicine

 There is no single "edema protocol" according to Traditional Chinese Medicine (TCM); rather, edema is addressed differently depending on the symptoms and location related to the edema.
+It is common for more than one pattern of imbalance to be present at one time.

 The most common type of edema is related to Kidney Deficiency.
 The Kidney function in Chinese medicine is central in fluid management of the body as the Kidney is the “official in charge of the waterways”.
 Edema based in Kidney Deficiency will often manifest with ankle and knee swelling, soreness in the lower back, general fatigue, and coldness in the body.
 The Kidney energetic system is paired with the Urinary Bladder which is also re-enforced when addressing Kidney Deficiency with tonic herbs.
 Chinese herbal Kidney Qi Tonics work to reverse the root deficiencies that cause Kidney Deficient type edema.
 Right foot edema points to Kidney Yang Qi deficiency and left foot edema suggests Kidney Yin deficiency.

 The Spleen is the primary energetic organ system of Chinese medicine responsible for the balance of fluids in the body as the Spleen is the "official in charge of the transformation and transportation of foods and fluids" .
+Chronic Spleen Qi Deficiency will result in Internal Dampness.
 Most cases of edema will contain an element of Spleen Qi Deficiency and Kidney insufficiency.
 Weeping edema, abdominal edema, edema associated with indicate Spleen Qi Deficiency-type edema.
 Advanced conditions can present as weeping edema.